 - Unexplained weight loss

 It’s important to get an accurate diagnosis as soon as you become aware of any of these symptoms.
-That’s because Inflammatory Bowel Diseases share many of the symptoms as Irritable Bowel Syndrome, but the conditions are vastly different both in their seriousness and their treatment.
+That’s because Inflammatory Bowel Diseases share many of the symptoms of Irritable Bowel Syndrome, but the conditions are vastly different both in their seriousness and their treatment.
 Your doctor will want to test to establish what type of condition you are suffering from before recommending a course of treatment.

 Embarrassment and fear are believed to prevent many people from visiting their GP until their symptoms escalate.